cazena/public/spark-kudu examples/scala-kudu/README.md

 ### **Step 2:** Set up Kudu masters (1 master)

-If there is only 1 master, replace the `#` with the IP, and the % should be the port (usually `7051`.
+If there is only 1 master, replace the 'kudu-master-dns' with the IP, and the 'kudu-master-port' should be the port (usually `7051`.
 If you have more than one master, look at the alternate steps below Step 3.
 ```scala
 val master="kudu-master-dns:kudu-master-port"
 ```